nasa/cumulus/packages/integration-tests/README.md

 # @cumulus/integration-tests

-@cumulus/integration-tests provides a CLI and functions for testing Cumulus.
+This package provides a CLI and functions for testing Cumulus.

 ⚠️ The [documented API](#api) of this package will not change without a deprecation warning being provided in earlier releases.
 Code in this package